a2i2/active-learning-simulator/README.md

 Each stopper should include the following methods:
 - initialise: this is run during the initial sampling before ML training.
 As such, it may be called several times if (random) sampling did not produce desirable class distributions
 - stopping_criteria: returns whether the Active Learning should be continued and stopped early.
-This is called each iteration of the main AL training loop, i.e. after selection of a sample batch and ML training / tesing
+This is called each iteration of the main AL training loop, i.e. after selection of a sample batch and ML training / testing
 - reset: resets any stopper parameters

 Currently supported stopping criteria algorithms include: